reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 (for example, if you have a tight loop, only the first pass will be printed).

-To log every single guest instruction, as executed, and get exact PC values in execution traces and MMIO logs, you need to use `-d nochain -singlestep` (for example: `-d exec,nochain -singlestep` or `-d io,int,nochain -singlestep`)
+To log every single guest instruction, as executed, and get exact PC values in execution traces and other logs, you need to use `-d nochain -singlestep` (for example: `-d exec,nochain -singlestep`)
 - `source <http://qemu-discuss.nongnu.narkive.com/f8A4tqdT/singlestepping-target-assembly-instructions>`_.

+Please note: `-d io` implies `-d nochain -singlestep` by default.
+Should you want to disable this, to get faster emulation at the expense of incorrect PC values, use `-d io_quick`.

+Additionally, `-d nochain` implies `-singlestep`, unlike in vanilla QEMU.

 Debugging with GDB
 ``````````````````